 Skip to main content

 Agent responses stream token-by-token from the Claude Agent SDK into Discord messages.
-The streamer.py module bridges these two systems, handling Discord’s rate limits, the 2000-character message cap, and typing indicators during tool execution pauses.
+Two modules handle this: agent_streaming.py consumes the SDK response (parsing StreamEvent messages, handling auto-compaction retries, and detecting fork interrupts), while streamer.py bridges the resulting text deltas to Discord — handling rate limits, the 2000-character message cap, and typing indicators during tool execution pauses.

 Overview